gparatore123/nightmare/modules/06-ROP/unit_07.md

 (...)
 ```

-And there, within that mov instruction, we see that there is a 0x58
+Within that mov instruction, we see that there is a 0x58
 followed by a 0xc3.
 That means we can use address 0x080bb746 in our ROP
 chain.
 Now we can use the following rop chain: